 - Drive continued digital transformation and broaden our total addressable market while leveraging enhanced omni-channel capabilities.
 We expect to more effectively use our expanded digital capabilities and platforms to inform and drive marketing and content campaigns and deliver personalized experiences and promotional messaging to both acquire new guests and increase repeat purchases from existing consumers.
 We also plan to leverage the expansion of our total addressable market by reaching beyond the core kid base and continuing to acquire new tween, teen, and adult consumers by offering unique affinity offerings, expanding gift-giving and adding new purchase occasions.
 We prepared for and launched the planned update to our e-commerce site with extended testing and algorithm refinements being made throughout the year on multiple points from the landing page to checkout.
 In addition, we plan to grow our core kids and family business with new product launches, incremental purchase occasions and engaging digital marketing content. - Expand brand access with additional experience locations and increase brand engagement leveraging strategic partnerships, pop-culture status and digital media, content and entertainment.
-In fiscal 2023, we expect a net increase in the number of stores in North America inclusive of third-party retail sites and to have fewer locations in Europe compared to the end of fiscal 2022.
+In fiscal 2023, we expect a net increase in the number of stores in North America inclusive of third-party retail sites and to have more corporately-operated locations in Europe compared to the end of fiscal 2022.
 Combined across geographies and business models, we plan to have more total locations at the end of fiscal 2023 compared to the end of fiscal 2022.
 We have made a concerted effort to shift to non-traditional locations including family-centric tourist and hospitality sites and now have approximately 35% of our total retail locations in non-traditional settings.
 While tourist sites have been and will remain a critical part of our overarching location expansion strategy, recent research data supports our opportunity to reengage in profitable expansion of our corporately-operated experience locations on a more localized level, particularly given the numerous and flexible models we have developed in the past few years.
 We also continue to develop innovative experiences to expand our brand reach.
 This includes Build-A-Bear vending machines, also known as ATMs or automatic teddy machines.
-In addition, we plan to continue to utilize digital media, content and entertainment as marketing and brand-building tools to engage consumers, create incremental value and drive inperson and online traffic and demand. - Optimize our solid financial position including a strong balance sheet to support our business, make investments that drive sustained profitable growth and continue to deliver value to shareholders.
-We plan to maintain disciplined expense management particularly in light of recent inflationary pressures, wage increases and supply chain challenges.
+In addition, we plan to continue to utilize digital media, content and entertainment as marketing and brand-building tools to engage consumers, create incremental value and drive in-person and online traffic and demand. - Optimize our solid financial position including a strong balance sheet to support our business, make investments that drive sustained profitable growth and continue to deliver value to shareholders.
+We plan to maintain disciplined expense management particularly in light of changes in overall consumer shopping trends, recent inflationary pressures, wage increases and supply chain challenges.
 We are also focused on ongoing lease negotiations as we continue to evolve our real estate portfolio with new locations, formats and business models.
-In addition, we expect to continue to strategically manage our capital to support key initiatives and innovative developments designed to deliver long-term profitable growth while returning value to shareholders through actions such as the dividend announced by our Board of Directors and paid in fiscal 2021, the recent completion of the share repurchase program that was adopted in November 2021, the buyback of additional shares through a newly-authorized share repurchase program announced in August 2022, and the special dividend announced by our Board of Directors and paid in April 2023, which we believe demonstrates the confidence our Board of Directors continues to have in our strategy and future..
+In addition, we expect to continue to strategically manage our capital to support key initiatives and innovative developments designed to deliver long-term profitable growth while returning value to shareholders through actions such as the dividends announced by our Board of Directors and paid in fiscal 2021 and 2023 totaling \$41.5 million as well as share repurchase programs authorized by the Board of Directors in fiscal 2021 and 2022 where we have utilized \$43.7 million under both programs to repurchase nearly 2.5 million shares through the end of the fiscal third quarter fiscal 2023.